-lan Clarke has been a Board member since June 2021.
-He has been the Chief Financial Officer of the Greater Toronto Airports Authority (GTAA) since April 2017 and previously was a GTAA Board member for five years and Chaired the Audit Committee for two years.
-His responsibilities include commercial and business partnerships, new business development and corporate strategy.
+Ian Clarke has been a Board member since June 2021.
+He is a corporate director and currently serves as a director on the boards of Altria Group Inc. and AGF Management Limited.
+He was Chief Financial Officer of the Greater Toronto Airports Authority ("GTAA") from April 2017 to December 2022 and previously was a GTAA Board member for five years and Chaired the Audit Committee for two years.
+His responsibilities included commercial and business partnerships, new business development and corporate strategy.

 He is a financial professional with over 25 years of experience in the sports and entertainment industry ranging from finance, administration, taxation, new business development, government relations, regulatory filings, collective bargaining, bond and loan restructuring.
-Mr. Clarke was the Chief Financial Officer, Business Development at Maple Leaf Sports & Entertainment Ltd. (MLSE) for 12 years and held senior financial roles with MLSE for 14 years prior to being the CFO.
+Mr. Clarke was the Chief Financial Officer, Business Development at Maple Leaf Sports & Entertainment Ltd. ("MLSE") for 12 years and held senior financial roles with MLSE for 14 years prior to being the CFO.